mom-ocean/MOM5/doc/web/user_guide.md

 ### MOM email list

-Email concerning MOM should be directed to the MOM-email.
+Email concerning MOM should be directed to the [MOM mailing list](https://groups.google.com/forum/#!forum/mom-users).
 All questions, comments, and suggestions are to be referred to this list.

 ### The MOM community